Skip to main content

 Persistent scratching in dogs is most commonly caused by fleas, mites, allergies (food or environmental) or skin infections.
 Check for flea dirt (black crumbs...

-A cute puppy with hiccups sits on a colorful carpet, surrounded by toys and a bowl of water.
+A cute puppy with hiccups sits on a colorful rug, surrounded by toys and a water bowl.

 Illustration of a worried dog next to rat poison, surrounded by warning symbols and a concerned vet in an apartment.